andrewbrogoff/WCRY-OBS/README.md

 Run 'FinalLauncher.ps1' if you want to test the code. (windows only) Otherwise run 'LinuxFinalLauncher.ps1' to test.
-(Mac and Linux) Deobfuscated Versions of the launchers are avaliable and should be identifiable.
+(Mac and Linux) Deobfuscated Versions of the launchers are available and should be identifiable.

-Special thanks to the devs at https://github.com/danielbohannon/Invoke-Obfuscation and https://github.com/billythegoat356/Kramer for creating their tools for obfuscation.
+Special thanks to the developers at https://github.com/danielbohannon/Invoke-Obfuscation,  https://github.com/billythegoat356/Kramer, and https://github.com/PyObfx/PyObfx for creating their tools for obfuscation.